phette23/Level-Counter/readme.markdown

 - Mobile first CSS, redo the layout.
 - Store game details in DOM storage, offer to restore previous game if there's content in storage
 - Combat page for 1-time bonuses, strength vs. monster
-- Real icons rather than the HTML5BP defaults
 - Better handling of classes & races, possibly including a choice at the beginning of the game wherein you select which decks you're using & the options are presented accordingly
 - Finish game: when you hit level 10, do something congratulatory